Taxation (LLM)

 Program Description

-In this LLM specialization, you’ll obtain comprehensive and systematic training in the nation's most prestigious tax program, and gain the skills you'll need to respond effectively to complex problems.
+In this LLM specialization, you’ll obtain comprehensive and systematic training in the nation's most prestigious tax program and gain the skills you need to respond effectively to complex problems.

 You can choose from one of our five suggested courses of study in general taxation, business taxation, international taxation (for US-trained attorneys), estate planning, or tax policy.
-They provide guided paths through our 50+ tax classes so that you establish a strong foundation in the practice area you've chosen for your career.
-You also will meet with your faculty liaison and experienced academic and career administrators before finalizing a curriculum that meets your goals.
+They provide guided paths through our 50+ tax classes to help you establish a strong foundation in the practice area you've chosen for your career.
+You will also meet with your faculty liaison and experienced academic and career administrators before finalizing a curriculum that meets your goals.

 Admissions